flux-iac/tofu-controller/docs/adr/0001-pr-polling-workflow.md

 1. Polling Server: Detect Pull Request changes and manage Teraform resource state.
 2. Informer: Make a comment when new plan output is available.

-Full workflow and responsibilities:

-1. The poller reads information from Pull Requests (PRs).
-2. Using the PR information, the poller creates a `Terraform` Custom Resource with `planOnly=true` and sets labels.
-When new `Terraform` resources are created, they are done so with `planOnly=true`, which means they are not `terraform apply`, only planned.
-3. A `GitRepository` object is also created by the poller which points to the branch of the PR.
-4. The poller ensures that every PR of interest is associated with a `GitRepository` and `Terraform` object, and it also triggers "replans" when necessary.
-5. The informer is responsible for watching a set of `Terraform` Custom Resources with the labels set by the poller.
-6. When there's a new commit in the PR branch, Flux's source controller automatically detects the change and updates the source.
-7. In the case of specific comments like `!restart` or `!replan`, the poller initiates a "force restart" of the plan.
-This triggers a "replan".
-8. The informer is also responsible for relaying the `Terraform` plan back to GitHub.
-9. Once a PR is merged, the associated `Terraform` resource and `GitRepository` are deleted by the poller.
-10. Existing Terraform resources managed by Git remain untouched.
-11. All of the above communication happens via the Kubernetes API.

 ## Consequences